-Cognitive Behavioral Therapy – CBT may also be used on its own in a non 12 step drug rehab program.
+Cognitive Behavioral Therapy – CBT may also be used on its own in a non 12 step program.
 Some strategies that this type of therapy can teach an individual in recovery include learning to identify and deal with triggers, handling cravings for drugs or alcohol, managing strong emotions that could lead to a relapse, and changing negative thought patterns that damage their self esteem.
 CBT is a powerful tool in that it lowers the chances of a relapse and encourages individuals to make positive changes in the way they think, feel, and behave.
 There is also a focus on strengthening relationships and social bonds with people that support their recovery.

 Why 12 Step Rehab Continues To Be Widely Utilized

 Despite all the benefits of a non 12 step drug rehab program, the 12 step approach continues to be the most widely used, classic model for recovery.
 Many individuals enjoy the program’s emphasis on giving up control to a higher power and on providing service to others.

 How A Non 12 Step Program Works